tanthanh85/advanced_network_automation_course/readme.md

 ## Course Content Outline

-### Phase 1 – Automation Architecture & Object‑Oriented Design
-**Module 1: Software Architecture for Network Automation**
+### Module 1 – Software Architecture for Network Automation

 - Automation as a software system
 - Object‑oriented domain modeling for networks
 - Protocol abstraction and multi‑vendor design
 - Reliability, performance, and observability by design
 - GitLab as the automation control plane
 - Secure credential handling using HashiCorp Vault

 **Lab:** Build an object‑oriented automation core with secure credential access

 ---

-### Phase 2 – Intent, State & Infrastructure as Code
+### Module 2 – Source of Truth & Infrastructure as Code Systems
-**Module 2: Source of Truth & IaC Systems**

 - Desired vs observed state
 - NetBox as Source of Truth
 - Declarative and imperative automation patterns
 - Advanced use of Ansible and Terraform
 - Secure secrets retrieval from Vault in IaC workflows

 **Lab:** Build an IaC control system with drift detection and Vault‑backed secrets

 ---

-### Phase 3 – Network Controllers & Domain Automation
+### Module 3 – Controller‑Driven Network Automation
-**Module 3: Controller‑Driven Automation**

 - DNAC, ACI, and SD‑WAN architectures
 - Automation boundaries and controller APIs
 - Avoiding double sources of truth
 - Secure API authentication using Vault‑managed credentials

 **Lab:** Automate workflows using enterprise controllers with Vault‑integrated authentication

 ---

-### Phase 4 – Testing, Validation & Assurance
+### Module 4 – Network Testing, Validation & Assurance
-**Module 4: Network Testing & Validation**

 - Automation testing strategies
 - Python unit testing for automation systems
 - pyATS for pre‑ and post‑change validation
 - Testing automation behavior in CI pipelines

 **Lab:** Build a validation pipeline integrated with GitLab CI/CD

 ---

-### Phase 5 – Runtime Platforms & Scale
-**Module 5: Containers & Kubernetes for Automation**
+### Module 5 – Containers & Kubernetes for Network Automation

 - Containerizing automation platforms
 - Docker and Kubernetes deployment models
 - Secure secrets injection using Vault
 - Scaling, resilience, and runtime troubleshooting

 **Lab:** Deploy and scale the automation platform with Vault‑backed secrets

 ---

-### Phase 6 – Observability, Analytics & Assurance
+### Module 6 – Observability, Analytics & Assurance
-**Module 6: Observability with ThousandEyes & Splunk**

 - Logs, metrics, traces, and OpenTelemetry
 - Network path visibility with ThousandEyes
 - Event correlation and analytics with Splunk
 - Observability for both automation and network behavior

 **Lab:** Build an observable automation system and correlate network and automation data

 ---

-### Phase 7 – AI in Network Automation
+### Module 7 – AI‑Assisted Network Automation
-**Module 7: AI‑Assisted Network Automation**

 - Practical use cases for AI in network operations
 - LLM‑assisted diagnostics and decision support
 - Edge AI and closed‑loop automation
 - Security and governance considerations for AI‑driven systems

 **Lab:** Implement AI‑assisted operational workflows with guardrails

 ---

-### Capstone Project
+### Capstone Project – Production‑Grade Network Automation Platform
-**Production‑Grade Network Automation Platform**

 - Integrate all course components
 - Operate, observe, scale, and secure the automation system
 - Use GitLab CI/CD as the deployment backbone
 - Manage secrets centrally with HashiCorp Vault
 - Demonstrate architectural and operational maturity

 ---